retrocodes12/aoide/README.md

 # Aoide

 Ἀοιδή, the muse of song.
-A native Android music player in the familiar shape of the big streaming apps, painted orange, on top of a public music service's catalogue: its search, albums, artists, playlists, moods and radio, with full-length songs.
+A native Android music player in the familiar shape of the big streaming apps, on top of a public music service's catalogue: its search, albums, artists, playlists, moods and radio, with full-length songs.

 **Download:** the latest APK is on the [Releases](https://github.com/retrocodes12/aoide/releases) page.
 Android 8.0 or newer, no account, no sign-up.
 Once installed, Aoide updates itself in place from Settings.
 An older web preview of the design, on a different catalogue, still runs at https://retrocodes12.github.io/aoide/.